Gallstones are crystalline deposits that develop in the gallbladder (a small pear-shaped organ stores bile).

 There are several options for treating gallstones, depending on the symptoms and severity.
 Possible methods of treatment for gallstones include:

 Surgery: The gallbladder is often removed surgically, but usually only if you experience severe symptoms.

 Significant advances have been made with cholecystectomy or surgery to remove the gallbladder.
 Now it is a less invasive procedure that uses laparoscopic technology.

 Small incisions are made, recovery is quick, and you may not even have to spend the night in the hospital after surgery.

-Medications : Some types of medications, including oral bile salt therapy, work to slowly break down small gallstones to reduce pain and symptoms.
+Medications: Some medications, including oral bile salt therapy, work to break down small gallstones to reduce pain and symptoms slowly.